andreagrisafi/SALTED/README.rst

 -------------
 Geometries of the input structures are required in :code:`xyz` format.

 The training target consists in the projection of the scalar-field over atom-centered basis functions made of radial functions and spherical harmonics.
 We assume to work with real spherical harmonics defined with the Condon-Shortley phase convention.
 No restriction is instead imposed on the nature of the radial functions.
 Given the basis is non-orthogonal, the overlap matrix between the basis functions is also required as an input.
-Note that the well-conditioning of this matrix is a crucial aspect for the method performance.

 For each dataset configuration, both the scalar-field projection vector and the overlap matrix are needed.
 The dimensionality of these arrays has to correspond to the number of atoms, as sorted in the geometry file, times the non-redundant number of basis functions belonging to each atom.
 The ordering of the basis set follows a hierarchical structure: